CKalitin/ckalitin.github.io/_posts/2025-06-02-impulse-master-plan.md

 However, not all homes have 240 V outlets ready for electric water heaters.
 There's a niche where customers don't want to wire 240 V to the location of their water heater and could use a battery water heater instead.

 Also, a water heater is an appliance that isn't commonly used for long uninterrupted periods of time, so my strategy of calculating battery size is not quite applicable.
-A more reasonable battery size of 4 kWh for an hour of continuous full-power operation, then falling back to 1 kW from the wall.
+A more reasonable battery size is 4 kWh for an hour of continuous full-power operation, then falling back to 1 kW from the wall.

 ### <b>Washing Machines</b>